-It’s impressive listening to 29-year-old Rajab’s unshakeable confidence – especially considering that 10 years ago he thought his future would only involve sitting at home, unable to support himself or find a career.
+It’s impressive listening to the 29-year-old talk with unshakeable confidence about becoming a leader in his community – especially considering that 10 years ago he thought his future would only involve sitting at home, unable to support himself or find a career.

 “I was the last born in my family of three girls and three boys,” he says.
 “My disability came as a result of polio.
 On a day-to-day basis it affects me a lot – when it’s muddy I can’t afford to move around much, I can’t jump, I can’t go anywhere in a hurry.
 It takes a long time to go to places.”